indygreg/python-zstandard/README.rst

     bytes containing header of the Zstandard frame MAGIC_NUMBER
     Frame header as an integer

+FLUSH_BLOCK
+    Flushing behavior that denotes to flush a zstd block.
+A decompressor will be able to decode all data fed into the compressor so far.
+FLUSH_FRAME
+    Flushing behavior that denotes to end a zstd frame.
+Any new data fed to the compressor will start a new frame.

 CONTENTSIZE_UNKNOWN
     Value for content size when the content size is unknown.